 ARAP supports the AG by providing technical assistance and capacity development, equipping it with key tools to effectively conduct prosecutions throughout the country.
 Dialogue with the Attorney General Department and particularly the Public Prosecution Division (PPD) has resulted in three main areas of ARAP collaboration: information management (particularly case registry), prosecution capacity development (particularly corruption cases); and inter-agency coordination (with other prosecution and investigation agencies).

 The AG leads and authorises all prosecutions in Ghana, which is a crucial link in the anti-corruption chain.
-To strengthen its capacity, strategies are developed to guide and monitor other prosecutors and implement the Supreme Court.
-Manuals and trainings are delivered on corruption and ARAP’s cross-cutting issue of environmental governance, to strengthen its capacity to prosecute environment-related offences.
+To strengthen its capacity, strategies are developed to guide and monitor other prosecutors and implement the Supreme Court rulings.
+Manuals and trainings are delivered to strengthen its capacity to prosecute all forms of offences.

 Prosecution Case Management